ibm-cloud-docs/watsonxdata/account_scope.md

 To identify whether an instance is in account scope or instance scope, use the following API:

 `GET /v1/instance/{instance_id}/mds`

-**Requirements**:
-* The `catalog` query parameter is required when invoking APIs involving the Iceberg catalog.
-* The `account_id` is mandatory for all Thrift API calls made to the MDS Thrift Service over HTTP.
-* The `AccountId` is required for all direct calls to the MDS REST Service (Iceberg Catalog and Unity Catalog).

 **Account scope**: